 For a visual stroll back in time, see how the Cathay Pacific uniforms change in tandem with the development of air travel.
 Through posters, cockpits, and specially constructed exhibits, the Cathay Village shines an interesting spotlight on how the development of aircraft, and airlines, has changed the way we work, live, love and play.
 It's tricky to get into, however - you'll need to arrange an appointment in advance.

 An easy detour from Harbour City and the Star Ferry Port, Kowloon Park in Tsim Sha Tsui offers a contradictory urban experience: tranquil Chinese gardens with lotus ponds - and a larger than life "Avenue of Comic Stars."
 Apparently the first of its kind in the world, it's slightly disconcerting to see locals reading on park benches while colossal, striped bulbous figures loom overhead.

-Disclosure: I’ve been to Hong Kong many times, the last time was part of my #dragonroute project, a trip through China, Vietnam and Burma/Myanmar with the support of Cathay Pacific, my “artistic sponsors” if you will.
+Disclosure: I've been to Hong Kong many times, the last time was part of my #dragonroute project, a trip through China, Vietnam and Burma/Myanmar with Cathay Pacific.
+Some of these experiences were hosted, most I paid for myself.
 As ever, as always, I keep the right to write what I like.
-Otherwise, where’s the fun?!
+Otherwise, where's the fun?!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.